 Online retailers ask questions about products that people buy at the same time.
 That’s called association-rule mining.
 Machine learning can discover relations between variables in big data sets.
 And yes, machine learning is part of the data science ecosystem.

-Data science includes a set of principles, problem definitions, algorithms and processes for extracting non-obvious patterns from any data set.
+Data science includes a set of principles, problem definitions, algorithms and processes for extracting non-obvious patterns from large data sets.

 Phew!
 But that is as tight a definition as we can come up with.
-Data science is not a single channel to solve data issues.
+Remember, this is not a single channel to solve data issues.